FREQUENTLY ASKED QUESTIONS

 2. Why join the CBF?

-- For most people, death is often something we would rather not think about, but planning for the inevitable is a wise thing to do.
+- For most people, death is often something we would rather not think about, but planning for the inevitable is a wise thing to do for yourself and your fellow members.

 - Membership is very affordable (see Q#4 below).